gnilk/vcpu/README.md

     + make a linker step (works, but is WIP)
     !
 Ability to output a proper memory layout
     - Perhaps output emitter statement as some kind of 'language' (text) - JSON/XML/Other?
       This can later be fed into the linker step.
 Which allows for 'streaming' data between these steps.
+    - add 'export' token to explicitly put publically visible labels in a separate section (should be handled by context)
 - linker
-    - Support for multiple compile units
+    + Support for multiple compile units
     - Support for static (within a compile-unit) and exported functions and variables
 - VCPU
     + CPU Control Register - interrupt mask register (1-on, 0 - off), exception mask (1-on, 0-off)